GeorgeNAL/NALathletics-blog/_posts/2020-08-24-where-pop-up-meets-jumpers-throwers.md

 Like so much else in track & field, the shutdown workarounds work fine for the laughably (in a laugh-cry sort of way) small number of people that they work for, and exclude and ignore everyone else, athletes and fans alike, in equal parts.

-For all those others - the athletes who have been done over, the fans who have been neglected and the people who should be athletes and fans if only the sport had ever reached them - NALathletics is stepping in. <a href="mailto:george@nalathletics.com">Drop us a line</a> if any of that sounds like you.
+For all those others - the athletes who have been done over, the fans who have been neglected and the people who should be athletes and fans if only the sport had ever reached them - NALathletics is opening another way. <a href="mailto:george@nalathletics.com">Drop us a line</a> if any of that sounds like you.
 Let us know the 3-word address of where you spend your best hours, and let’s see what we can do together.